xizon/funda-ui/packages/CascadingSelect/README.md

 ## Examples (Use formatted data to match components)

-You need to use a `callback` attribute to format the data of the API callback, which will match the data structure of the component.
+You need to use a `fetchCallback` property to format the data of the API callback, which will match the data structure of the component.